backstage/backstage/microsite/blog/2020-10-22-cost-insights-plugin.md

 ### Tie spending to specific products and resources

 The more detailed the cost data, the more relevant, actionable, and helpful it is.
-Unlike the default accounting tools provided by most cloud platforms, Cost Insights can attribute costs to specific products and resources being used by your team.
-For example, here we see a breakdown of data processing costs by individual pipelines — letting you target your cost optimizations with unprecedented specificity, if necessary.
+Cost Insights allows you to attribute costs to products and resources in a way that makes sense to your engineers.
+For example, here we see a breakdown of data processing costs by individual pipelines.
+This allows your team to target optimizations more precisely.

 ![Data Processing costs by pipeline](assets/20-10-22/cost-insights-3-data.png) _(Note: Screens are examples; they do not show real data.)_